vi-yang-NU/Garden-helper-WH25/README.md

 - Integrate API calls in the front end, includes the get and post, onboarding dynamically changing the UI - Liz
 - Use Adobe AE to create a logo splash screen - Betty

+## Sprint 3 Last Sprint!
+8:30AM - 12:30 PM ##

+- Fix reccomend_plants.py and upload as a lambda function as post reccomended_plants
+- Make get_reccomended_plants
+- Fix up the forcasted model and upload forcast_model as a lambda function
+- Figure out how to invoke lambda function on schedule
+- (if have time) figure out how to incorporate auth0
+    - Vi

+Submission at 12:30 PM

 ## #Logistics and notes: ##
 guide.wildhacks.net